1ahmadbassam/gregicalityutils/README.md

 ### Standalone features (blocks)

 * Analog Emitter, which works exactly like the one from Random Things.
 Didn't want to add an entire mod into my pack just for that one block so that's why it exists.
-* Twerk Simulator, which is a block version of Twerk-Sim 2K16 but also works with sugarcane, cactus, nether wart, and even ender lilies from Extra Utilities 2.
+* Twerk Simulator, which is a block version of Twerk-Sim 2K16 but also works with sugarcane, cactus, nether wart, mushroom (to mushroom trees), and even ender lilies from Extra Utilities 2.
+Can be considered "cheaty" as it basically breaks farming but I don't care or want to focus on food or farming honestly.
 * Sheep Stimulator, which forces sheep to eat grass every second to regen their wool.
+Best used with grass seeds.

 ### ProgressiveAutomation Features